orukundo/CRFNetPlus-INFRA3DRC/README.md

 This repository is based on the original CRF-Net camera-radar fusion framework.
 Original CRF-Net authors/contributors retain authorship of the original implementation.

-The INFRA-3DRC integration, dataset-specific modifications, and additional evaluation/reporting functionality were developed by Olivier Rukundo.
+The INFRA-3DRC integration, dataset-specific modifications, and additional functionalities were developed by [Dr Olivier Rukundo](https://www.ul.ie/scieng/schools-and-departments/department-electronic-and-computer-engineering/dr-olivier-rukundo).

 INFRA-3DRC is provided by Fraunhofer IVI.